-The Pandani Grove Nature Walk hike is a 1.5km, grade 2 trail located in the Mount Field National Park, Tasmania.
+Pandani Grove Nature Walk is a 1.5km, grade 2 Circuit hike located in Mount Field National Park Tasmania.
 The hike should take approximately 40mins to complete.

 Named after the world’s tallest heath – the pandani – this walk circuits Lake Dobson in the Mt Field National Park.
 In fine weather, it’s suitable for all the family.

 The remarkable pandani is just one of many subalpine plants that are found in Tasmania and nowhere else on Earth.
 Along the walk you will encounter numerous alpine plants.
 Indeed, Mt Field is unusual in that the diversity of plants in the upper reaches of the mountain is greater than the diversity of plants in the forests at the base of the mountain.

 At the far end of the lake, you will enter a stunning patch of forest dominated by a mixture of pandanis and pencil pines.
 Pencil pines are one of a number of ancient conifers that are endemic to Tasmania.

 Platypuses are occasionally seen in Lake Dobson, particularly at dusk and dawn.